2025 Blatten glacier collapse: Glacier collapse

-On May 28, a large part of the Birch Glacier slid under the pressure of the landslide material on the increased meltwater at the glacier's base, plunging over the cirque threshold into the Birchbach gorge.
+On 28 May, a large part of the Birch Glacier slid under the pressure of the landslide material on the increased meltwater at the glacier's base, plunging over the cirque threshold into the Birchbach gorge.
 The debris and ice masses buried 130 houses and the church in Blatten, totaling about 90 percent of the village.

 Roughly 3000000 m3 of rock and large glacier segments fell into the valley.
 The seismic waves recorded at 3:24 PM were comparable in strength to those of the Bondo landslide in 2017, equivalent to an earthquake of magnitude 3.1 on the Richter scale.
-Seismic signals were measurable hundreds of kilometers beyond Switzerland's borders.
+Seismic signals were measurable hundreds of kilometres beyond Switzerland's borders.

 The volume of rock that fell with the glacier into the valley was estimated at 6000000 m3, plus 3000000 m3 of Birch Glacier ice, with initial estimates suggesting a total volume of 10 e6m3.

 The downstream hamlets of Ried, Oberried, and Tännmatten were also buried.
 The hamlet of Weissenried, located 200 m above the valley floor at 1707 m and not evacuated, was narrowly missed by the debris flow and remained largely intact.
 The debris flow surged up the northeast slope, stopping just short of the road from Weissenried to Gassun at approximately 1740 m.
 The hamlet of Eisten (1583 m), upstream from Blatten, remained unaffected, situated on a landscape terrace above the maximum water level of the lake formed by the Lonza behind the landslide debris.
-The debris and ice masses covered the Lötschental valley floor over a length of about 2.5 km, a width of 50 to 200 m, and were up to several dozen meters thick, reaching 100 m in some areas.
-The debris flow extended downstream into the municipality of Wiler, stopping in the “Tänn” area, one kilometer (0.6 mile) above Wiler.
+The debris and ice masses covered the Lötschental valley floor over a length of about 2.5 km, a width of 50 to 200 m, and were up to several dozen metres thick, reaching 100 m in some areas.
+The debris flow extended downstream into the municipality of Wiler, stopping in the "Tänn" area, 1 km above Wiler.

-Following the landslide, a 64-year-old shepherd, tending sheep in the “Tännmattä” area, was reported missing.
+Following the landslide, a 64-year-old shepherd, tending sheep in the "Tännmattä" area, was reported missing.
 This location was 300 m outside the evacuated zone but was still buried due to the high water content of the debris and ice avalanche.
-His body was found on June 24 and positively identified on June 26.
+His body was found on 24 June and positively identified on 26 June.
 The Valais public prosecutor's office opened an investigation into the circumstances of the shepherd's death.
-It is believed his approximatelty 100 sheep perished.
+It is believed his approximately 100 sheep perished.
 Many other animals on buried pastures also perished.